joelouthan/theologic.us/content/posts/prayers/2020-07-29-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 52:15
+so shall he sprinkle many nations.
+Kings shall shut their mouths because of him, for that which has not been told them they see, and that which they have not heard they understand.
 </b></pre>

+My God,

+You are King of kings
+Crowned with glory
+Sit on the throne of our praises
+You are exalted far above all of our gods

+I will exalt thee
+O Lord.

 ## Foremost